immutables/immutables.github.io/json.md

 ### Generating Type Adapters

 Use annotation `@org.immutables.gson.Gson.TypeAdapters` to generate `TypeAdapaterFactory` implementation which produces adapters to any immutable classes enclosed by `@Gson.TypeAdapters` annotation.
 The annotation could be placed on top-level type or package (using `package-info.java`).
 Type adapter factory will support all immutable classes in corresponding type (directly annotated and all nested immutable values) or package.
-Class named `GsonAdapters[_name_of_annotated_element]` will be generated in the same package.
+Class named `GsonAdapters[NameOfAnnotatedElement]` will be generated in the same package.

 ```java
 // generated GsonAdaptersAdapt factory will handle all immutable types here: